 People in sober living homes have the chance to adjust to living drug-free lives without the close supervision or structure that other rehab programs have.
 In a sober living program, you may attend an outpatient program at the rehab if you don’t have a stable home environment, making this a de facto lower intensity residential program.

 Residents in sober living may continue to receive their medication-assisted treatments that were established in outpatient treatment.
 Sober living residents will also continue to meet with counselors to ensure that their recovery is still on track.
 Frequently, attendance at 12-step meetings or other support groups is required at sober living facilities.
-And because New Hampshire has many beautiful outdoor areas, there are also often recreational activities offered at sober living homes in NH such as hiking, skiing, and camping.
+And because New Hampshire has many beautiful outdoor areas, there are also often recreational activities offered at sober living homes in New Hampshire such as hiking, skiing, and camping.

 SMART Recovery is a science-based recovery system that helps individuals who struggle with drug or alcohol addiction.
 Resources include webinars and podcasts to help addicts learn more about the nature of addiction.
 Virtual meetings are regularly scheduled as are group therapy sessions.
 SMART Recovery also has a mobile app with check-up choices and tips for safe recovery.